-Draw a great looking Spilt Milk with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Spilt Milk with easy, step-by-step drawing instructions, and video tutorial.

 "Don't cry over spilt milk."
 "There's no use crying over spilled milk."

 The above idiom in its various forms is often used to mean "don't worry about something that has already happened and that you can't change.
 In its current form, the phrase first appears in print in 1872, but the idea is much older.
 In a book from 1659, it reads, "no weeping for shed milk."

 This phrase has been used for nearly 400 years, but only recently has that milk been spilled from a carton.